haeyin/LiveProject/README.md

 ## Front End Story

 ### Interacting with Images

-<div>I also needed to have the user be able to interact with this new PhotoId property and preferably be able to preview their photo before they uploaded it, so I applied JQuery.</div>
+I also needed to have the user be able to interact with this new PhotoId property and preferably be able to preview their photo before they uploaded it, so I applied JQuery.

 **View: Create.cshtml**